franekostrowski/franekostrowski/README.md

 ### Hey there 👋🏼 <br /> I'm Franek.
 I'm a Frontend developer 🚀
-> #### I like to design and create clean looking web applications/websites with attention to detail.
-My projects follow SEO and accessibility standards, are unit/e2e tested 💻 <br /> I'm also a scuba diver 🤿
+> #### I'm a frontend developer with over 3 years of experience.
+I specialize in building user-friendly solutions with a strong emphasis on accessibility and clean code practices.<br /> I'm also a scuba diver 🤿

 <br />